FrederikRavnKlausen/FrederikRavnKlausen.github.io/_pages/about.md

  I have two bachelor degrees in Mathematics and Physics and a master's degree in Mathematics.
  During my studies, I have spent semesters in LMU Munich and ETH Zürich.

 I have broad interests in Mathematical Physics with special emphasis on Anderson Localization, Open Quantum Systems, Classical Statistical Mechanics.
 In particular, I am interested in signs of Anderson localization in open quantum systems.
 I also like to ponder about models in classical statistical mechanics without monotonicity e.g. the random current representation of the Ising model and the loop-O(1)-model.
-My supervisor is Albert H. Werner.

 Feel free to reach out!